About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-*A UK first degree (or equivalent).
-Normally 2.2 or better (or equivalent 360 CAT points)
+A UK first degree (or equivalent).
+Honours Degree, normally 2.2 or better (or equiv.
+360 CAT points)

 We are looking for committed, resilient individuals who are ready to undertake an exciting but rigorous training year.
 We are interested in people who are passionate and enthusiastic about children's learning and have a desire to promote the best outcomes for children of all abilities.
 You need to be open to constructive feedback and see it as a tool to help you to achieve your potential by the end of the year.
 You must be organised and self-motivated as although there is lots of support, you also need to be focused on the commitment involved within this training year.